ItsOpenSourceSoftware/Open-Source-Random-Cat-Memes-Generator/README.md

-This a random cat meme generator powered by thecatapi its also open source
+This a random cat meme generator it's powered by thecatapi its also open source